ukhsa-collaboration/ntbs-reporting/README.md

 1. Follow the instructions for setting up the NTBS application in the [ntbs_Beta repository](https://github.com/publichealthengland/ntbs_Beta/blob/master/ntbs-service/README.md).
 1. Follow the instructions for setting up the NTBS migration database in the [ntbs-data-migration repository](https://github.com/publichealthengland/ntbs-data-migration/blob/master/README.md).
 1. Restore a backup of the geography database by carrying out the following steps:
-    i.
-Connect to the `ntbs-ops-dbs.uksouth.cloudapp.azure.com\NTBS` database server in SSMS.
+    1. Connect to the `ntbs-ops-dbs.uksouth.cloudapp.azure.com\NTBS` database server in SSMS.
-    i.
-In the `Object Explorer` panel, right-click on the `int-geography` database and select `Tasks` -> `Back Up...`.
+    1. In the `Object Explorer` panel, right-click on the `int-geography` database and select `Tasks` -> `Back Up...`.
-    i.
-Click `OK`.
+    1. Click `OK`.
-    i.
-After some time, you should see a message informing you that the back up has been successful.
+    1. After some time, you should see a message informing you that the back up has been successful.
-    i.
-Connect to the `ntbs-ops-dbs.uksouth.cloudapp.azure.com` VM via Remote Desktop (the username and password can be found in the `ntbs-ops-dbs-credentials` secret in Azure) and locate the back up file you just created.
+    1. Connect to the `ntbs-ops-dbs.uksouth.cloudapp.azure.com` VM via Remote Desktop (the username and password can be found in the `ntbs-ops-dbs-credentials` secret in Azure) and locate the back up file you just created.
-    i.
-Zip the file.
+    1. Zip the file.
-    i.
-Copy the file to a temporary location on your development machine.
+    1. Copy the file to a temporary location on your development machine.
-    i.
-Unzip the file.
+    1. Unzip the file.
-    i.
-In SSMS, connect to your SQL Server instance.
+    1. In SSMS, connect to your SQL Server instance.
-    i.
-In the `Object Explorer` panel, right-click on `Databases` and select `Restore Database...`.
+    1. In the `Object Explorer` panel, right-click on `Databases` and select `Restore Database...`.
-    i.
-Select the `Device` radio button, and add the relevant back up file via the `...` button.
+    1. Select the `Device` radio button, and add the relevant back up file via the `...` button.
-    i.
-Change the name of the database from `int-geography` to `geography`.
+    1. Change the name of the database from `int-geography` to `geography`.
-    i.
-Click `OK`.
+    1. Click `OK`.
-    i.
-You should see a message saying that the database has restored successfully.
+    1. You should see a message saying that the database has restored successfully.
 1. Set up specimen matching database:
     i.
 Clone the [specimen-matching repository](https://github.com/publichealthengland/ntbs-specimen-matching).
     i.
 Make a copy of the `DEV-specimen-matching.publish.xml` file, named `DEV-USER-specimen-matching.publish.xml`.
 This file will be ignored by git.